 Graham joined Watsi on August 10th, 2014.
-Six years ago, Graham became the 275th member to automatically support a new Watsi patient every month.
-Since then, 5,678 more people have become monthly donors!
-Graham's most recent donation traveled 8,500 miles to support Anna, a maize farmer from Kenya, to fund surgery on her tibia to help her walk again.
+Eight years ago, Graham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Graham's most recent donation traveled 1,900 miles to support Lynemandy, a 28 year old student from Haiti, to fund prep and travel for life-saving heart surgery.